One thing is certain: thanks to vaccines, travel will eventually become a lot easier in 2021 than in 2020.

 Mid-range Budget: $50 a day

 Morocco is just a stone’s throw from Europe and quite cheap to travel.
 That is, if you manage to steer clear of the pushy salesmen trying to sell you overpriced rugs and trinkets!
-If you know how to travel on a budget, you’ll find it quite easy in Morocco.
+If you only go on organized tours, you may find Morocco to be quite averagely priced, but expenses drop considerably when traveling independently.

-If you’re a backpacker, you’ll be happy to know Morocco has a growing network of backpacker hostels.
-If you have a bit more budget, consider staying in some of the iconic riads—traditional hotels with garden courtyards offering a pleasant relief from the buzzing city streets.
+For great value accommodation with a bit of luxury, consider staying in some of the iconic riads—traditional hotels with garden courtyards offering a pleasant relief from the buzzing city streets.

 They say the Sahara has more grains of sand than there are stars in the universe, which is a wonderful idea to contemplate while you’re camping under a clear Milky Way sky in the middle of the Moroccan desert.